 Bovine Thrombin Adverse Effects

 Bovine thrombin can be extremely immunogenic, fostering the creation of antibodies against bovine thrombin.
 These antibodies can eventually cross-react with human coagulation proteins.
-The clinical sequelae preceding the development of antibodies can range from normal laboratory values, and clinical presentation, to abnormal coagulation studies, hemorrhagic complications, thromboembolic events, anaphylaxis, and death.
-Antibodies against bovine Factor V and Va been the most common; however, antibodies against cardiolipin, prothrombin, thrombin galactose alpha 1, 3 galactose have also been documented increasing the risk of coagulopathies and bleeding disorders.
+The clinical sequelae preceding the development of antibodies can range from normal laboratory values and clinical presentation to abnormal coagulation studies, hemorrhagic complications, thromboembolic events, anaphylaxis, and death.
+Antibodies against bovine Factor V and Va have been the most common; however, antibodies against cardiolipin, prothrombin, thrombin galactose alpha 1, 3 galactose have also been documented, increasing the risk of coagulopathies and bleeding disorders.

 Thrombin products must not be injected intravascularly or utilized within an open vessel due to a high risk of disseminated intravascular coagulation heart failure, cardiac arrest, and thromboembolism.
 Recombinant thrombin is contraindicated in patients with know allergic reactions to hamsters proteins.
 Patients with suspected or known antibodies to bovine thrombin or factor V must avoid bovine thrombin re-exposure.
 Bovine thrombin is also contraindicated in patients with known sensitivities to bovine material.
 Additionally, thrombin-based products must not be used for massive hemorrhages.

 Patients require monitoring for any signs of bleeding, abnormal platelet counts, coagulation parameters, and fibrinogen levels.
-Patients receiving thrombin containing products must be monitored for any signs of hypersensitive reactions, blood pressure, changes in heart rate, and decrease end-tidal carbon dioxide.
-Additionally, patients require monitoring for any signs thromboembolism during and after thrombin has been administered.
+Patients receiving thrombin-containing products must be monitored for signs of hypersensitive reactions, blood pressure, changes in heart rate, and decrease end-tidal carbon dioxide.
+Additionally, patients require monitoring for any signs of thromboembolism during and after thrombin has been administered.

 There have not been any reported cases of thrombin products, causing an overdose.
 There are no antidotes available.